wusted/kubernetes-install/23-thanos-metrics/README.md

 ## Thanos Metric for Prometheus
 - For this we will need at least 2 cluster.
-- I will setup: 1 Local On-Prem Kubeadm Cluster and 1 Cloud DigitalOcean Cluster.
+- I will setup: 2 Cloud DigitalOcean Cluster with Terraform.
-- For the Cloud Cluster I will use Terraform.
-- For the Local Cluster Kubeadm with KVM.

 1. Local cluster already set, need to set the DigitalOcean Cluster
 ```